-According to the traditional theory about evolutionary origins of humans, the ancestral ape when lacking food resources, has moved from quickly disappearing forested lands into the savanna.
-This gave our ancestors upright posture and lead in brain development.
+According to the traditional theory about the evolutionary origins of humans, the ancestral ape when lacking food resources moved from quickly disappearing forested lands into the savanna.
+This gave our ancestors an upright posture and lead to brain development.

-This theory is very good, when viewed in the context of Darwin’s theory, but there is an obvious question: why other species of prehistoric apes did not migrate to savanna?
+This theory is very good when viewed in the context of Darwin’s theory, but there is an obvious question: why did not other species of prehistoric apes migrate to the savanna?
 After all, they, too, had no food!

 Without going into the biological details, we give a simple example.
 It is known that it is very hot during day time and very cold at night in the savannah.
-So why have prehistoric apes that moved to Savannah, lost their body hair?
+So why did prehistoric apes that moved to Savannah lose their body hair?
 After all, according to Darwin’s theory, the favorable change should give immediate benefit to an organism in its environment.

 Aquatic mammals, by the way, can control their breathing just like humans.
 Land animals do not regulate their breathing this way.
 And controlling our breath has given our species a unique opportunity to develop speech.